laurendudu/gans-and-monet/README.md

 In the Kaggle interface, we recomment using the TPU v3-8, for faster training computations.

 ## In a nutshell
 This repository is composed of two main parts, the notebooks and the python code in the `utils` folder.
+This folder is where the code is the most explained.

 For this project, we have tested 3 methods of GANs.
 The initial goal of the Kaggle competition was to generate 7,000 Monet-esque pictures.